 3 - How long does it take to get our photos after the wedding?

 This varies from photographer to photographer.
 This also may change depending on if you’re getting married during peak wedding season or if it’s the off-season.
 Ultimately, each photographer makes decisions about delivery based on their own preferences and workflow.
-Our typical photo delivery timeline is between seven and ten weeks.
+Our typical photo delivery timeline is between eight and twelve weeks but varies depending on time of year.

 4 - How long do we have access to the photos after wedding if on an online gallery service?